 4. IT IS YOUR RESPONSIBILITY TO CORRECT ANY ERRORS:

 The credit bureaus are not infallible.
 They can, and do, make mistakes.
 And these errors can be very costly for you.
 It is your responsibility to actively verify your file and correct any errors that might be in your credit report.
+If you don't, these errors could stay on your credit report for years.
 Some errors that you may not even be aware of can affect your credit score such as, not having an address on file, not having your employer on file, and not having a social insurance number on your file.

 5. MOVING OFTEN OR CHANGING JOBS:

 Believe it or not, length of time at your job and length of time at your address affect your credit rating.
 To be quite honest, I, as the author of this blog, did not even know that until doing the research for this blog article.
 But, according to Debt Canada, if you are frequently changing jobs or if you move often, this can actually negatively affect your credit score.
 So stability is key!